Inshamhaque/currently-learning/README.md

 Building a crypto exchange
 How fintech firms actually scale their DB - https://zerodha.tech/blog/working-with-postgresql/
 How to build a web application with CPP as logic using WASM & React
+Building Autonomous AI Agents and communication via A2A protocols